 - Cultured Badass: From a rich family and educated in some very elite private schools, yet also able to save the world, burn entire criminal organisations to the ground, face entire private armies armed with only a handgun and deliver constant one-liners on a regular basis.

-- Destructive Savior: All the versions of the character had a tendency to destroy public property while on their missions.
+- Destructive Saviour: All the versions of the character had a tendency to destroy public property while on their missions.

 - Encyclopaedic Knowledge: Bond is knowledgeable on many subjects.

-- Everyone Has Standards: James Bond has many flaws as a human being and as a hero, but he also has his code of honor.
+- Everyone Has Standards: James Bond has many flaws as a human being and as a hero, but he also has his code of honour.

 - As much as a womanizer Bond is throughout the series, he won't go after anyone who's underage like Bibi in For Your Eyes Only, even if said girl is trying to chase him.

-- Bond is a Pragmatic Hero, but he will never risk the lives of innocent civilians, even if it was for the benefit of his mission.
+- Bond is a Pragmatic Hero, but he will never risk the lives of innocent civilians, even if for the benefit of his mission.

 - Bond is incorruptible.
 He will never take bribes and has no interest in making money at work or outside of it.